Creating a DIY weathered wood look with paint is so simple! Follow along to see how.

 I was totally okay with the white showing through on this one because I wanted it to be mostly white.

-Once that was dry, I started adding white, lots of white.
-(Pure White by Annie Sloan)
+Once that was dry, I started adding white, lots of white with a chip brush.

 And more white, until I thought it was white enough.